 “Telling!”
 Elina proclaimed.

-While the monk with the staff spoke in the strange tongue, his two brothers made bizarre hand signs as they circled clockwise around the wardstone, shifting towards the stone posts.
-Their hands flashed and flickered in the air like a fish swimming upstream, somehow managing to be both fast and slow.
+Erik stumbled back.
+Chaos reigned around him.
+He clutched at his thigh, trying with little success to steady the spinning world that dragged at his mind.
+Colors slipped past him until they all whirled into a rainbow.
+The only two who seemingly had no trouble at all were the other two monks; while their brother continued to speak in the strange tongue, they made bizarre hand signs as they circled clockwise around the wardstone, shifting towards the stone posts.
+Their hands flashed and flickered in the air like a fish swimming upstream, somehow both fast and slow.

-Suddenly the Lightbenders standing beside the chained monsters dealt the creatures death blows.
-Almost everyone watched in shock, too frightened to speak, as the inscribed runes that covered the surface of the stone obelisks suddenly glowed with power, drawing the animals’ blood into the air.
-Like long ribbons on the wind the life fluid danced around the wardstone, moving in tune with the monks hand signs until they sank into the surface of the wardstone.
+The Lightbenders standing beside the chained monsters dealt the creatures death blows.
+Then the inscribed runes that covered the surface of the stone obelisks glowed with power, drawing the fresh blood into the air.
+Like long, scarlet ribbons, the life fluid danced around the wardstone, moving in tune with the monks hand signs until they sank into the surface of the wardstone.

 Erik stood stiffly as the world stilled its mad dance.
-The warm air whipped past, bringing with it the scent of blood, stale sweat, the tang of fresh meat and the stink of fear.
-The obelisk seemed to pulse and throb before him, eager for more death.
-For a second it almost appeared to be breathing.
-Erik shook his head.
-How could a piece of stone be alive?
-The very idea was laughable.
-But he did not feel like laughing.
+The warm air whipped past, bringing with it the odor of stale sweat, the tang of fresh meat, and the stink of fear.
+The obelisk seemed to pulse and throb before him, panting, eager for more.